 Failure to File Certain Information Returns.
-If certain information was intentionally or willfully neglected is subject to 1,000 fines for each failure but should not exceed 25, 000 within a calendar year.
+If you intentionally or willfully neglected certain information, it is subject to 1,000 fines for each failure but should not exceed 25 000 within a calendar year.
 Fore more BIR violations, visit the BIR website.
-Read this to learn how to compute interest on tax due 2020.
+Also, read this to learn how to compute interest on tax due 2020.

 9 Facts to Avoid Penalties During Tax Mapping?

 To avoid penalties during the tax mapping, you need to review these checklists.